-The Microcystins Strip Tests for Finished Drinking Water are rapid immunochromatographic tests designed for use in the qualitative screening of free Microcystins and Nodularins in finished drinking water.
+The Microcystins Strip Test for Finished Drinking Water is a rapid immunochromatographic test designed solely for use in the qualitative screening of free Microcystins and Nodularins in finished drinking water (please see the Brackish or Sea Water Sample Preparation technical bulletin for information on the screening of marine water samples).
 Chlorinated finished drinking water samples which are not tested immediately must be preserved (quenched) with sodium thiosulfate at the time of collection to remove residual chlorine.
-Source drinking water samples containing cyanobacterial cells may also be screened for the presence of free Microcystins and Nodularins using the Microcystins Strip Tests for Finished Drinking Water; an appropriate cell lysis procedure is required prior to analysis in order to screen for total Microcystins content (free and cell bound).
-The Microcystins Strip Tests provides only preliminary qualitative test results.
+The Abraxis Microcystins Strip Test provides only preliminary qualitative test results.
 If necessary, positive samples can be confirmed by ELISA, HPLC or other conventional methods.

 The test is based on the recognition of Microcystins, Nodularins, and their congeners by specific antibodies.
 The toxin conjugate competes for antibody binding sites with Microcystins/Nodularins that may be present in the water sample.
 The test device consists of a vial containing specific antibodies for Microcystins and Nodularins labeled with a gold colloid and a membrane strip to which a conjugate of the toxin is attached.
 A control line, produced by a different antibody/antigen reaction, is also present on the membrane strip.
 The control line is not influenced by the presence or absence of Microcystins in the water sample and, therefore, should be present in all reactions.